 This shift moves contract logic closer to where value is created — at the frontline.
 Instead of waiting on legal or procurement cycles, dispatch planners see auto-generated supplier options ranked by cost, reliability, and sustainability balance.
 The negotiation surface becomes dynamic.

 The same edge-AI layer identifies idle assets across the network.
-Sensors expose utilization gaps, with 10-20% of fleets standing idle for weeks.
+Sensors expose utilization gaps, with 10-20% of fleets remaining idle for weeks.
 Redeploying or liquidating this latent capacity releases millions in trapped capital.
+Gartner predicts that by 2031, AI will resolve 60% of supply chain disruptions without human intervention, enabling increasingly autonomous supply chains.
+Edge-deployed intelligence, already proven at scale in safety coaching and dynamic routing, is the foundation for this shift from reactive visibility to proactive, self-optimizing operations.

 “Every contract becomes a living asset when AI shapes terms in response to real-time context.”

-— Harvard Business Review, “How AI Is Reshaping Supplier Negotiations”, 2025
+— Harvard Business Review, “How AI Is Reshaping Supplier Negotiations”

 Checklist: Are You Ready to Modernize?